License plate scanners were supposed to bring peace of mind. Instead they tore the neighborhood apart.

 A Detroit community college professor is fighting Silicon Valley’s surveillance machine.
 People are listening.

 Along the way, the Atlanta-based company has become an unlikely darling of American tech.
 The company said in July it had raised $150 million from prominent venture capital firms such as Andreessen Horowitz, which said Flock was pursuing “a massive opportunity in shaping the future.”
+Flock also has sponsored slickly produced “mini-documentary” interviews of police chiefs, homeowners and other happy Flock customers.
+“I wouldn’t feel safe going to a neighborhood that didn’t have this technology,” said one resident of Collierville, Tenn.

 Flock says its systems have helped police solve hundreds of murders and violent crimes, recover thousands of stolen vehicles and seize hundreds of illegal weapons.
 The company says it gathers its numbers based on “reports and anecdotes” from law enforcement customers, but all of the cases can’t be independently verified, and the company’s assertions that crime has plunged in some customers’ neighborhoods often give little mention to other factors that might have contributed — such as the covid-era closures that kept people home.